Cosmic neutrino background: Temperature estimation

 The above discussion is technically valid for massless neutrinos, which are always relativistic.
 For neutrinos with a non-zero rest mass, at low temperature where the neutrinos become non-relativistic, a description in terms of a temperature is not appropriate.
 In other words, when the neutrinos' thermal energy $\tfrac{3}{2} kT_\nu$ (k is the Boltzmann constant) falls below the rest mass energy $m_\nu c^2;$ in a low-temperature case one should instead speak of the neutrinos' collective energy density, which remains both relevant and well-defined.

-Indirect evidence for the CB
+Indirect evidence

 Relativistic neutrinos contribute to the radiation energy density of the universe ρ_{R}, typically parameterized in terms of the effective number of neutrino species N_{ν}: